A continuing story…

 Every few years there is an earthquake in Italy that makes the news.
 Towns and villages in ruins fill our TV screens.
 The latest of these was a tremor that struck in the early hours of Wednesday morning burying many people forever as they slept.
 The epicentre of the earthquake was about 10 miles north-east of Norcia in the picturesque hills of Umbria.
 It is a beautiful region of forests, waterfalls and charming villages.
 This is a mountainous area where the regions of Lazio, Umbria and Le Marche meet.
 The area is about 90 minutes drive from Rome.

-Italy’s fault line is very active in geological terms.
+Italy’s fault lines are very active in geological terms.
 In the last twenty years there have been three major earthquakes and numerous smaller ones.
 The beautiful town of Assisi was hit in 1997 by a quake which damaged the famous Basilica of San Francisco.
 It took years to restore the church and it’s medieval frescoes.
 In 2009 there was a quake in L’Aquila which destroyed the town and killed hundreds of people.
-Just yesterday an earthquake measuring 6.2 on the Richter scale destroyed Amatrice, a pretty little mountain town known all over Italy as the birthplace of a special pasta dish – Pasta al’Amatriciana.
+In 2016 an earthquake measuring 6.2 on the Richter scale destroyed Amatrice, a pretty little mountain town known all over Italy as the birthplace of a special pasta dish – Pasta al’Amatriciana.
 Not far from Modena in Emilia Romagna there was an earthquake in 2012 which shook the buildings so hard enormous wheels of Parmesan Cheese fell from the shelves in the drying houses where they are stored to age for ten to fifteen years.

 So why do people live in ‘earthquake prone’ areas?
 Well they live here for many reasons.
 Volcanic rocks produce, over time excellent, fertile soils that are wonderful for farming.
 Let’s take Vesuvius as an example – this is a huge volcano, an active volcano, located on the Bay of Naples.
 It will probably erupt again at some point in the future.
 After Milan and Rome, Naples is one of Italy’s largest cities.
 In the event of a volcanic eruption there would be a massive ejection of gases and rock into the atmosphere.
 The vacuum created by the explosion would create very strong onshore winds as air rushes in to fill the void.
 These strong winds would prevent people leaving the area by sea.
 The motorway around the bay would become gridlocked within an hour with cars trying to flee.
 The result would be catastrophic.
 However people, especially Italians, love to be near family.
 Family connections and relationships bind individuals to a town, a village, even a street.
 Familiarity is reassuring it provides us with security and predictability.